 Payment Plan: Saint Martin's University offers students the option of utilizing a monthly payment plan.
 Payment plans need to be established prior to the start of the semester.
 Students and families can set up a monthly payment plan for the semester or the school year through Tuition Management Systems.
-There is no interest charge; however students are assessed a \$77 enrollment fee with the initiation of an annual plan and \$67 for a semester plan only.
-Information is available from the Office of Student Financial Services or online at https://stmartin.afford.com/.
+There is no interest charge however, students are assessed a \$77 enrollment fee with the initiation of an annual plan and \$67 for a semester only plan.
+Information is available from the Student Financial Service Center or online at https://stmartin.afford.com/.

-Third Party Sponsors: If a student's account balance is to be paid by a corporate or foreign sponsor, government agency, scholarship foundation, trust account, or other outside source, the student must provide proof of incoming payment information to the Office of Student Financial Services in advance to avoid any financial holds.
+Third Party Sponsors: If a student's account balance is to be paid by a corporate or foreign sponsor, government agency, scholarship foundation, trust account, or other outside source, the student must provide proof of incoming payment information to the Student Financial Service Center in advance to avoid any financial holds.